psibir/psibir.github.io/_posts/2023-07-04-comparing pandas pyspark.md

 +--------------+-----------+
 ```

-Your task is to write a function ```etl``` that takes in the input DataFrame and returns a DataFrame containing only the videos with more than 1,000,000 views and released in the last 5 years.
+Your task is to write a function `etl` that takes in the input DataFrame and returns a DataFrame containing only the videos with more than 1,000,000 views and released in the last 5 years.
 The output DataFrame should have the same schema as the input DataFrame.

-Pandas Method:
 The initial code snippet utilizes the Pandas library to perform data extraction, transformation, and loading (ETL) operations.
 Let's break down the Pandas code:

 ```python